All posts

 The Non-Remittance Strategy (and Its Limits)

-• Living expenses in Thailand still need funding — unless the founder has separate Thai-sourced income, some remittance is unavoidable
+• You still need to eat.
+Unless you have separate Thai-sourced income, some remittance is unavoidable.

-• FATCA reporting — US banks report account information to the IRS, which shares data with Thai authorities under the US-Thailand FATCA IGA (Model 1).
-The Revenue Department has visibility into US account balances.
+• FATCA makes your US accounts visible.
+Mercury and Wise report to the IRS, which shares data with Thai authorities under the US-Thailand FATCA IGA (Model 1).
+The Revenue Department can see your US account balances.

-• Future reform risk — Thailand may move to worldwide taxation.
+• Thailand may move to worldwide taxation.
 The 2024 reform was a step in that direction.

-The practical approach for most Thai founders: accept that some portion of LLC income will be remitted and taxed, optimize the timing and amount of remittances, and ensure the structure is documented coherently for both US and Thai tax purposes.
+The realistic approach: accept that some portion of LLC income will be remitted and taxed.
+Optimize timing and amounts, and document everything for both US and Thai tax purposes.

 The US-Thailand Double Tax Agreement

-• Article 7 (Business Profits): Business profits are taxable only in the country of residence unless the business has a permanent establishment in the other country.
-A Thai founder working from Thailand with a US LLC that has no US employees, office, or physical presence likely has no US permanent establishment — meaning business profits are taxable in Thailand, not the US.
+• Article 7 (Business Profits): Business profits are taxable only in the country of residence unless you have a permanent establishment in the other country.
+If you're working from Thailand with a US LLC that has no US employees, office, or physical presence, you likely have no US permanent establishment.
+Business profits are taxable in Thailand, not the US.

 • Article 23 (Relief from Double Taxation): Thailand grants a credit for US taxes paid.
-But if US tax is zero (common for non-resident aliens with foreign-sourced income), the credit is zero.
+But if US tax is zero (the norm for non-resident aliens with foreign-sourced income), the credit is zero.

 Get structural patterns other founders miss